Botanical Name: Ephedra sinica.

 In addition, food products or other supplements that contain any of the following should be avoided; tea, cola, chocolate, any product that contains caffeine, gotu kola, guarana, decongestants or cold medications with pseudoephedrine, weight loss medications; amphetamines or phenylephrine

-The symptoms of an overdose may include; dry mouth, irregular heartbeat, high blood pressure, stroke, seizures, severe mental disorders or heart attack improper use of ephedra can lead to death.
+The symptoms of an overdose may include; dry mouth, irregular heartbeat, high blood pressure, stroke, seizures, severe mental disorders or heart attack.
+The improper use of ephedra can even lead to death.

 Tell your doctor or dentist that you are taking ephedra (Ma huang) before having surgery.